shreyabtech27-hub/Travel-Management-System-UI---S2-/README.md

 - This was a learning exercise, not production software — passwords are stored in plaintext and there's no input validation beyond basic empty-field checks.
 - Built and tested on Windows (Win32/Win64) only.

+## Versions

+This repo has two folders reflecting how the project evolved:

+- **`v1/`** — the initial exploratory build.
+Basic Login/Registration/Home screens,
+  mostly static UI with minimal working logic (a rough first pass at the forms).
+- **`v2/`** — the completed, working version.
+This is the one described above and shown in the demo — full Login → Menu → Cab/Hotel booking flow with file-based data storage.

+If you just want to see the finished project, go straight to **`v2/`**.